 The life lesson we can learn

 While these feel-good stories may make for nice reads, what can they teach us in business and life?
-Let’s examine these five traits individually: Leadership, hustle, determination, fearlessness,
+Let’s examine these five traits individually: Leadership, hustle, determination, fearlessness, and vision.

 Do you think having any of these traits can help you win in business or lead a better overall life?
 What if you choose just one of these traits and incorporate it into your everyday life?
 Have a vision?
 Take a chance and see it through.
 Comfort zone holding you back?
 Break free and dare to be fearless!